samthecoder92/samthecoder92/README.md

 - 👋 Hi, I’m @samthecoder92
 - 👀 I’m interested in Artificial intelligence and Data Analytics
 - 🌱 I’m currently learning Python, R, and C#.
-I am brushing up on C and C++, Java, HTML, CSS and Javascript.
+I am brushing up on C and C++, Java.
 - 💞️ I’m looking to collaborate on A.I. projects.
 - 📫 How to reach me s.a.e.barry@hotmail.com